Frequently Asked Questions

 - A high-abstract method of modelling.
 It ignores the fine details of a system and produces a general representation of a complex system.
 These abstract simulation models can be used for long-term, strategic modelling and simulation.

 - Focuses on the processes in a system at a medium of abstraction.
 Specific physical details are not represented.
 This type of modelling is most commonly used in the manufacturing, logistics and healthcare industries.

 - Focused on the individual active components of a system.

-- Agent based modelling is able to free itself from the limitations of the other two types of modelling.
-System dynamics models will contain assumptions, while discrete event models view organisations as a number of processes.
-While these approaches are more powerful than spreadsheet based modelling, they ignore the unique composition and complex relationships of individual models.
+- Agent-based modelling can free itself from the limitations of the other two types of modelling.
+System dynamics models will contain assumptions, while discrete event models view organisations as several processes.
+While these approaches are more powerful than spreadsheet-based modelling, they ignore unique composition and complex relationships of individual models.

-AnyLogic is able to combine these three methods of simulation modelling for efficient results.
+AnyLogic can combine these three methods of simulation modelling for efficient results.

 What is modelling?

 Experimenting with real objects, i.e. building and destroying things, can be too dangerous or expensive.
-It is more feasible to leave the real world and enter the modelling world, build a model of a real system and take out parts that are considered irrelevant to the problem that is being solved.
+It is more feasible to leave the real-world and enter the modelling world, build a model of a true-to-life system and take out parts that are considered irrelevant to the problem that is being solved.
 A model is always less complex than the original system.

 24 Hour transfer hold

 All server types, including regional, global and dongle, dongle-less now do not have a 24-hour hold on them.